MaquestiauxDevs/atlassian/README.md

 ## Specific

-Add the following lines to the /etc/host of your machine before starting
+Add host lines to the /etc/host of your machine before starting

+You can run the following command (for linux based os)

 ```
+sudo echo "

 # For Docker Atlassian
 127.0.0.1 jira.internal
 127.0.0.1 confluence.internal
 127.0.0.1 bitbucket.internal
 127.0.0.1 bamboo.internal

+" >> /etc/hosts
 ```

 Create the folder